FigSystems/IcePak/README.md

 └── app.desktop
 ```

 Pretty basic. `AppRun` is the file that will be executed when the bundle is run.
-It can be any file that can be  `./`ed (e.g. Shell script with a shebang, binary executable, symlink, etc.). `app.png` is the icon for the bundle.
+It can be any file that can be  `./`ed (e.g. shell script with a shebang, binary executable, symlink, etc.). `app.png` is the icon for the bundle.
 The name must be exactly `app.png` or it won't get recognized. `app.desktop` is a regular desktop file, although the `Exec` field does not need to be filled out.
 For now `Name` is the only mandatory field.
 Just like with `app.png` the name is important for it to get recognized.